tlpbsd/coco-tools/README.basictobasic09.md

   than 0x8000, the values are converted to integers of the form $ABCD.
 For values greater than that, they are converted to REAL literals with the equivalent value.
+* VAL is a direct port that uses BASIC09's implementation of VAL.
+This means that when parsing HEX numbers they should look like "$1234" instead of "&H1234".
 * By default variables are not DIMensioned and assumed to be STRING or REAL.
   They are initialized to "" or 0 at the beginning of the output program.
 * Numeric literal expressions are assumed to be INTEGERs unless that have